 What is the Cloudy Eye of Aquarium Fish?

 Cloudy Eye is a disease that affects many fish varieties in the aquarium hobby.
 The infected fish’s eyes get hazy to the point of becoming white, and without treatment, they would lose their entire vision.
-But in many cases, it is can be a sign of another disease rather than a sickness in itself.
+But in many cases, it can be a sign of another disease rather than a sickness in itself.

 Do Cloudy eyes go away with the Treatments?

 Yes, Cloudy eyes can be treated and cured.
-But you have to identify the disease at an early stage and carry out proper treatments.
+However, you have to identify the disease at an early stage and carry out proper treatments.
 Otherwise, it can cause loss of vision and even the death of your loving pet fish.

 Cloudy Eye Disease Symptoms